-We like to think of ourselves as a generation defined by our coming of age years in the 70s and 80s: of MTV and Lollapalooza; Dungeons and Dragons and Space Invaders.
+We like to think of ourselves as a generation defined by our coming of age years in the '70s and '80s: of MTV and Lollapalooza; Dungeons and Dragons and Space Invaders.
 We’re identified by our affinity for Seinfeld and Friends and shows about nothing and hanging-out.
-Movies that defined us when we were younger were the early 90s films Slackers and Swingers.
+Movies that defined us when we were younger were the early 90s films Slacker and Swingers.

-Now we’re aging – still sandwiched between two more populous generations: the Baby Boomers and the Millennials.
-And we’re still tying to find our place in the world.
+Now we’re aging – still sandwiched between two more-populous generations: the Baby Boomers and the Millennials.
+And we’re still trying to find our place in the world.

 Maybe we’re re-embracing the basics and looking for more assurance and stability.